Luis García (footballer, born 1978): Return to Spain

 In early July 2007, García joined his former team Atlético Madrid for around £4 million, with his transfer being negotiated between the two clubs around the same time that they were arranging a deal for Fernando Torres in the opposite direction.
 Nonetheless, these deals were conducted separately.

 García managed 30 appearances in his first season, acting mainly as backup to Portugal's Simão Sabrosa.
 He played both matches against his former side Liverpool in the following campaign's Champions League group stage; on 4 November 2008, he came on as a late substitute at Anfield to appreciative applause.
 During the league, however, he fell out of favour, sometimes not even making the list of 18.

 On 11 August 2009, García reached an agreement with Racing de Santander.
 His season was quite unassuming, as he took part in just 18 games without scoring and the Cantabrians narrowly avoided relegation.

-Later years
+Later career

 García signed a one-year contract with Greek club Panathinaikos on 28 August 2010.
 On 4 September, he flew back to Anfield to take part in Carragher's testimonial match, scoring a goal in the second minute.
 He returned to the Camp Nou ten days later, playing the last 20 minutes of a 5–1 loss in the Champions League group phase.